aws-samples/aws-dbs-refarch-edw/src/private-routing/README.md

-# Redshift cluster architecture to support private connections
+# Data Warehouse deployment architecture to support private connections

 ## Overview
 This is perhaps the most common deployment architecture for Redshift clusters - deployed within private subnets in VPC that are only accessible over private, leased lines, through [DirectConnect](https://aws.amazon.com/directconnect).
 Use this architecture when you want: